jmr245/My-First-Repository/README/README.md

 SSH into the control node and follow the steps below:
 - Copy the elkplay.yml file to /etc/ansible.
 I recommend placing filebeat-playbook.yml and metricbeat-playbook.yml in the roles/ directory.
 - Update the hosts file to include the IP addresses of the webservers and elk server VM's.
-Under [webservers] include:
+  - Under [webservers] include:
+   - 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
-  - 10.0.0.5 ansible_python_interpreter=/usr/bin/python3 and 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
+   - 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
-  - Under [elk] include: 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
+  - Under [elk] include:
+   - 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 - Run the playbook, and navigate to http://13.68.168.59:5601/app/kibana to check that the installation worked as expected.

 ### Commands For Running Playbooks & Updating